Hello, my name is Cataph and I am a cardoholic.

 - show the unit’s appearance

 - display, possibly, its character and gear and role

 But first things first.
 A unit card is a 60×130 PNG.
 Don’t make it larger than that or it will automatically be compressed in-game and lose more quality than if you did it yourself.
 Its location is ui/units/icons, and it’s a good idea to open the data.pack and extract that folder for future reference.
 Its name needs to be the same in the card column in the

-unit_variants table.
 In units/info you may find a version with a larger “shredded frame”, this is however only used in loading screens, so ignore that unless you need those for promo or stuff like that.
 Of course, if you do need one, start with that larger size and halve the size later for the actual unit card, or it will look like something you don’t want to look at.

 Most CA cards are similar to existing GW artwork, but are still made by a proper artist.
 I am certainly not one, but you’ll want to respect these factors:

 - Positioning of the portrayed unit: not too zoomed in, not too far away; varies with races too.
 E.g., notice how Empire cards tend to have a western knee-cut, Dwarfs a full body.